Skilfully/Elysium/README_EN.md

 ### [[ 简体中文 ]](README.md)
 ##
-# Elysium Products
+# Skilfully Products
-#### Elysium Products mainly focus on plugins for Minecraft servers and the provision of Minecraft server services.
+#### Skilfully mainly focuses on software, plugins for Minecraft servers, and the provision of Minecraft server services.
 #### Download [[ Click here ]](Releases)
 ---
 # ElysiumLogin